 Maine Rules of Civil Procedure

 Please note that lobbyists are active in the state of Maine and laws concerning civil procedure and process serving can change.
 Therefore the information listed below may have been amended.
-For updated process serving legislation, please visit the Maine Courts website.
+For updated process serving legislation, please visit the Maine Legislature website.

 Rule 4.
 Process